VCVRack/Rack/vst2_bin/plugins/bsp/README.md

+# Legato

+Meant for legato-slides, this module applies a slew filter to the incoming (V/oct) signal.

+Two parameter sets are used to configure the slide speed
+1) when a new note is triggered ("min")
+2) when the next note is played while the previous note key is still held down (i.e. no new trigger) ("max")

+- Connect the original V/oct signal to the "I" input
+- Connect the trigger (gate) to the "T" input.
+- The "R" knob (rate) determines the interpolation speed between the min/max parameter sets.
+The speed can be modulated via the "M" input.
+Whe a new note is triggered, the interpolation is reset to 0.
+- The "min" and "max" knobs are used to adjust the rise and fall rates

 # Obxd_VCF

 An adaption of Filatov Vadim's excellent Ob-Xd filter.
 Distributed under terms of the GNU General Public License V3.